 Some publishers may impose DRM restrictions, such as printing and downloading limits on certain eBooks due to copyright.

 |Instructor / Desk / Inspection copies||Instructor, desk, or inspection copies are not available at the library as they are normally restricted only to course instructors.
 If you'd like to obtain such copies, you may contact the publishers directly, or email the library Acquisitions team for us to connect you with the respective publisher representatives.||N.A.|

-The Library subscribes to only a few copies or few concurrent accesses for each eTextbook.
+The Library subscribes to only a few copies or few concurrent accesses for each eTextbook on the VitalSource platform.
 This means that only a few people can access the eTextbook at the same time.

 To help ensure that everyone is able to access the eTextbook, we would recommend doing the following: